 Long messages that run past 160 characters fragment across multiple SMS frames and read as a marketing broadcast, not a personal text.
 Response rates drop when the message looks like it was generated by a system rather than typed by a person.

 Messages with no question give the customer nothing to respond to.
-“Sorry we missed your call, we'll get back to you soon” is a dead end.
+“Sorry we missed your call, we will get back to you soon” is a dead end.
 Always end with a direct question that requires only one line in reply.

 After-hours variation